 What if the snow hasn’t started by the time you decide?

 If the forecast on the day before a snow event indicates that snow may start during morning arrivals or at the beginning of the school day, we will make every effort to announce a delayed opening by 6 p.m. the evening before.
 This allows families to plan and allows APS to assess how the forecast evolves over the next 12 hours.
 Staff then reassess weather forecasts and road conditions in the morning and will send an update by 5 a.m. if conditions require schools to close for the day.

 How are the Extended Day Program, field trips and after-school activities affected by closings and delays?

 When schools are closed, all buildings are closed, and all school activities are cancelled unless otherwise announced.
-Central offices may remain open on a revised schedule.
 Extended Day and Check-In are also closed.
 All school activities are canceled unless otherwise announced.

 If schools have a delayed opening on a day originally scheduled to be an “early release” day, the early release will be cancelled and schools will end at their regular time.

 What happens when there is an early dismissal?